gaterunner341/gaterunner341.github.io/_posts/2023-02-03-Russia-Cut-Off-Access-to-TOR.md

 image: tor.png
 ---

-Last month, Russia cut off access to TOR services and servers according to several reports from media including [Reuters]( https://www.reuters.com/technology/russia-ratchets-up-internet-crackdown-with-block-privacy-service-tor-2021-12-08/){: .hover-underline-animation target=”_blank”} and [Forbs] (https://www.forbes.com/sites/emmawoollacott/2021/12/09/russia-doubles-down-on-censorship-with-expanded-block-on-tor/?sh=538e9a3319bc){: .hover-underline-animation target=”_blank”}.
+Last month, Russia cut off access to TOR services and servers according to several reports from media including [Reuters]( https://www.reuters.com/technology/russia-ratchets-up-internet-crackdown-with-block-privacy-service-tor-2021-12-08/){: .hover-underline-animation target=”_blank”} and [Forbs](https://www.forbes.com/sites/emmawoollacott/2021/12/09/russia-doubles-down-on-censorship-with-expanded-block-on-tor/?sh=538e9a3319bc){: .hover-underline-animation target=”_blank”}.

 TOR, also known as the Onion Router Project, is an anonymizing network used by malicious actors and those seeking privacy for their personal activities or professional work such as journalist working in restrictive countries.